ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

            >`http_proxy="<ProxyIP>:3128"`
            >
            >`https_proxy="<ProxyIP>:3128"`
-   - Create a [VPC]() if you don’t have one.
-   - Create a [transit gateway]() and attach it to the VPC.
-You can also reuse an existing one.
-   - Go to transit gateway and select your Tansit gateway, attach the VPC which you have created above

 7. Select the **DR Power Virtual Server workspace** that is listed based on the selected **DR location** and **DR Schematics workspace**.
 Accordingly, to change the DR Power Virtual Server workspace, update the DR location and DR Schematics workspace.